 Cross-selling of additional services for tenants is another daily task for sales managers.
 Renting additional premises or providing more services are things that must not be lost somewhere in your excel sheets or emails.
 Every interaction with a tenant is important for future sales, so it’s a must to have all the communication history in one place.

 When a lease agreement is signed, it goes to the back office and the sales manager’s job is done for the moment.
 But then it becomes a headache for accountants to manage all of the leases.
 Putting all of the data into the system and then creating sales invoices for each period – that can be a challenge.

 Tracking tenant payments, contract expiries and other KPIs is important both for front and back-end users, so data must be consistent in both sets of software so as not to have one office rented to two different companies at the same time.

 Lease agreements are directly related to accounting due to the invoicing based on the contracts, so having it separate from a back-end system can be painful.
 One unified system such as Soft4RealEstate is the perfect solution.

-Once the deal is made, usually somebody needs to enter all the details in the back office system.
 Having the right tools can you a lot of time.
 Imagine your proposal becomes a contract.
 Why would you need to repeat everything twice?
 One unified system or proper integration between front and back ends would save a great deal of valuable time.

 SOFT4, as a provider of a software solution for commercial property management, is constantly releasing blog articles about how to meet and cope with trends, tendencies, and challenges, and giving suggestions as to how to react to the changing environment in order to stay competitive.